micmejia/bible-dump/AMPC/Luke/Luke 24.md

-And He said to them, What is this discussion that you are exchanging ([^f]throwing back and forth) between yourselves as you walk along?
+And He said to them, What is this discussion that you are exchanging (throwing back and forth) between yourselves as you walk along?
 And they stood still, looking sad _and_ downcast.